Web Sites for Craftsfolk:

 Tricks to SPAM the indexes may get you black-balled.
 Invisible word lists using font color the same as the background were used in the early days of the net, particularly by porn sites.
 Almost all legitimate search engine spiders recognize this trick and will flag your site as using "dirty tricks".
 This may get you booted from the search engines, particularly the important ones like Yahoo, Lycos and DMOZ.

-Sites called "Affiliate Farms" where the content is mostly links to outside sales sites like Amazon.com are rejected by the legitimate indexes.
+Sites called "Affiliate Farms" where the content is mostly links to outside sales sites like Amazon.com may be rejected by the legitimate indexes.
 DMOZ instructs their editors to not list Affiliate Farms.
 This is sometimes a judgement call as you may also have real content on your page.
 Besides, affiliate links WILL NOT make you any money unless you have an extreamly high traffic page so it is best to avoid the temptation.

 Banner Farms and Link Farms are treated the same.
 If your page has more banners than content then your page may get rejected from the index.
 Outside "link exchange" banners WILL NOT earn you any money, do not bring traffic to your site and only take away from it.
 They are exploitation of newbies and suckers.